-When you don’t set a boundary with a narcissist it gives them a lot of power and control over you.
-It allows them to manipulate you into justifying, rationalizing, and normalizing the abuse.
-Without healthy boundaries, you’ll lose your sense of self and ability to conceptualize your own perception of reality.
+If you don’t set boundaries with a narcissist it gives them power and control over you.
+This allows them to manipulate you into justifying, rationalizing, and normalizing their abusive behavior towards you.
+Without boundaries, you’ll lose your sense of self and ability to conceptualize your own perception of reality.

-This article is going to guide you through the consequences of not setting boundaries with a narcissist so that you can better understand why they are so important if you want to live a happier and healthier life.
+This article is going to guide you through the consequences of not setting boundaries with a narcissist so that you can better understand why boundaries are so important if you want to live a happier and healthier life.
 We’ve also created a short video (see below) about the most common reasons that narcissistic relationships lack boundaries that are important to be aware of.

-When You Don’t Set a Boundary With a Narcissist, You Give Them a Lot of Power, Control, and Narcissistic Supply
+When You Don’t Set a Boundary With a Narcissist, You Give Them Power, Control, and Narcissistic Supply

 How Does a Lack of Boundaries Give Narcissists Narcissistic Supply?

-Narcissistic supply, validation, admiration, and reassurance, can be both positive and negative aspects of life.
-The positive forms of it are what you’d expect validation, admiration, and reassurance to be.
-It is the victim admiring the narcissist, doing things to make them happy, dedicating a lot of time to making sure that the narcissist’s needs are met, and so on.
+Narcissistic supply can be obtained using positive and negative aspects of interpersonal interactions.
+Positive aspects of narcissistic supply is when the targeted victim is used for validation, admiration, and reassurance by the narcissist .
+It is the victim doing and saying things to make the narcissist happy, dedicating a lot of time to making sure that the narcissist’s needs are met, and so on.

 It is very common for narcissists to easily obtain this type of narcissistic supply when their victims don’t set boundaries in the beginning stages of the relationship.
 The reason being that in the beginning stages, narcissists are using manipulative techniques like mirroring and future faking to transform themselves into the “perfect” person for the victim.

-What mirroring does is it manipulates the victim into thinking that they have a relationship with someone who wants to grow, support, and be happy with them.
+What mirroring does is it manipulates the victim into thinking that they have a relationship with someone who wants them to grow, be supported, and be happy.
 It manipulates the victim into envisioning a happier and healthier life because of the narcissist.

 Future faking occurs when the narcissist makes a false promise in the future to get exactly what they want in the present.
 It is a perfect representation of a narcissist’s sense of entitlement and grandiose sense of self-importance, specialness, and uniqueness.

 A future fake can be both verbal and nonverbal.
-For example, a verbal future fake would be if a narcissistic boss told a new employee that they would get a pay raise at the end of the year if they continued to work overtime without any compensation.
+For example, a verbal future fake would be if a narcissistic boss told an employee that they would get a pay raise at the end of the year if they continued to work overtime without any compensation.

-What future faking does is it turns the thought that victims developed because of the mirroring that the narcissist is someone who wants to grow, support, and be happy with them into a belief that it is true.
-It makes their vision of a happier and healthier life with the narcissist much more tangible.
+What future faking does is it turns the thought that victims developed because of the mirroring that the narcissist is someone who wants them to grow, be supported, and be happy into a belief that this is indeed true.
+It makes their vision of a happier and healthier life with the narcissist much more tangible and promising.

-The two boundaries that are often neglected here are having realistic expectations for the relationship and making decisions based on the behavior of the narcissist, not the words of the narcissist.
-Realistic expectations for a relationship comes with a healthy definition of love and healthy relationships.
+The two boundaries that are often neglected here are having realistic expectations for the relationship and making decisions based on the actual current behavior of the narcissist, not the words of the narcissist.
+Realistic expectations for a relationship come with a healthy definition of love and healthy relationships.

-Meaning that someone who has realistic expectations for their relationships usually have really healthy definitions of love and what healthy relationships are.
+Someone who has realistic expectations for their relationships usually have really healthy definitions of love and what healthy relationships are.
 It makes it much harder for the narcissist to manipulate them.
-When someone makes decisions and formulates ideas based on someone’s behavior and not their words, it makes it much harder for the narcissist to use future faking on them.
+When someone makes decisions and formulates ideas based on someone’s behavior and not their words, it is more difficult for the narcissist to use future faking on them.

 When narcissists obtain their narcissistic supply through negative aspects of interpersonal interactions, it is different.
 This narcissistic supply is when a narcissist is able to manipulate their victim into neglecting their own thoughts, feelings, emotions, and needs through invalidation, devaluation, dehumanization, and degradation.
 By making their victim feel as badly as they do, narcissists are able to provide themselves with validation, admiration, and reassurance as they gain added power and control over their victim.

-This type of narcissistic supply is most commonly seen in the devaluation phase and the boundaries that often don’t get set are letting go of the wish for things to be different.
+This type of narcissistic supply is most commonly seen in the devaluation phase and the boundary adjustments that often don’t get set are letting go of the wish for things to be different.
 It can be really hard for victims of narcissistic abuse to let go of the image that they had of the narcissist because of the mirroring and future faking.
 They live in hope with no basis in reality.

-No, narcissists feel entitled to having power and control over the victim’s life as long as they see fit.
+Narcissists feel entitled to having power and control over the victim’s life as long as they see fit.
 Things like closure, answers, justice, and boundaries come from within, not from the narcissist.
 It doesn’t serve the narcissist to provide closure, answers, justice or respect of boundaries because these things deprive them of their narcissistic supply.

 We’ll explain this more in the next section but when this boundary of letting go of the wish for things to be different isn’t set, the victim is likely to justify, rationalize, and normalize the abuse that they’re experiencing as they keep hoping the mirage that was sold to them through the mirroring and future faking will one day materialize.
 This leads to them becoming a repository for the narcissist’s negative emotions by losing their sense of self and ability to conceptualize their own perception of reality.

 When You Don’t Set a Boundary With a Narcissist You’ll Become a Repository for All of Their Negative Emotions